 Only in San Francisco – The Bushman

-Somewhere between Pier 39 and Fishermans Wharf keep a sharp eye out for the Bushman.
-This is a street performer whose entire act is composed of hiding behind two hand-held branches and jumping out at tourists.
-You can usually spot him because a crowd of his former victims is across the street waiting for someone else to be caught.
+Somewhere between Pier 39 and Fisherman’s Wharf, keep a sharp eye out for the Bushman.
+This is a street performer whose entire act consists of hiding behind two handheld branches and jumping out at tourists.
+You can usually spot him because a crowd of his former victims is across the street, waiting for someone else to be caught.

 Day 2 – Golden Gate Park and Golden Gate Bridge

-For your second day, I am going to send you to the northwest corner of the city where you will find two of the most well-known attractions in San Francisco: Golden Gate Park and the Golden Gate Bridge.
-In between is a section of the Golden Gate National Recreation area which is the old Presidio of San Francisco.
+For your second day, I will send you to the northwest corner of the city, where you will find two of San Francisco’s most well-known attractions: Golden Gate Park and the Golden Gate Bridge.
+Between these two is a section of the Golden Gate National Recreation Area, which is the former Presidio of San Francisco.

 Golden Gate Park

-There are a number of things to see in Golden Gate Park including 2 windmills, a bison herd, the De Young Museum of modern art, the Botanical Gardens, the Shakespeare Garden, and the Conservatory of Flowers.
-With this short itinerary, I am going to recommend two: The Japanese Tea Gardens and the California Academy of Science.
+There are a number of things to see in Golden Gate Park, including two windmills, a bison herd, the De Young Museum of modern art, the Botanical Gardens, the Shakespeare Garden, and the Conservatory of Flowers.
+With this short itinerary, I recommend two options: The Japanese Tea Gardens and the California Academy of Sciences.

 Japanese Tea Gardens